kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 Developers also found that the Kernel is an unforgiving environment (Auricchio et al, 2019).
 That writing and debugging kernel code is difficult, kernel extensions need 2 machines in order to debug which introduces overhead and only has limited debugger support and that kernel extensions are a great risk to security as sucessful attackers can gain free reign in the kernel while any bug in a kernel extension could also be a critical reliability problem.
 Kernel extensions only support the C and C++ programming languages.

-### Windows (~200)
+### Windows (143/~200)
 Windows also implements the concept of user mode and kernel mode.
-Microsoft lists several driver types including: Function driver (which communicates directly with the device); Filter driver (which performs auxiliary processing) and Software driver (used when desktop software needs to access something in kernel space).
+Microsoft documentation lists various driver types including: Function driver (which communicates directly with the device); Filter driver (which performs auxiliary processing) and Software driver (used when desktop software needs to access something in kernel space).
 Windows also provides different frameworks which can be used when writing device drivers through Visual Sutdio such as the User Mode Driver Framework (UMDF) and Kernel Mode Driver Framework (KMDF).
 Device drivers are still written in C but are usually categorised under C++.

+Windows drivers seem to work similarly to those of Linux.
+Drivers are built into a '.dll' file with  accompanying files including '.inf' (which stores driver information).
+Depending on the driver type, it may be built into a '.sys' file with a '.cat' file which is used by during installation to verify the drivers signature.

-### Miscellaneous (~100?)
+### FreeBSD (139/~100?)
+FreeBSD drivers are similar to that of Linux and makes use of similar concepts.
+Drivers can be statically compiled into the Operating System or loaded via the dynamic kernel linker facility.
+FreeBSD makes use of the Unix device node system, known as '/dev' (CHANGE TEXT) which is also found in Linux.
+FreeBSD makes use of KLD to dynamically manage and extend the kernel without rebooting, which is very similar to Linux kernel module commands. 'kldload', 'kldunload' and 'kldstat' are examples of commands used in managing drivers.
+FreeBSD makes use of 'pseudo-devices' where a driver emulates the behaviour of a device in software without hardware.
+Drivers on FreeBSD are split into two categories: Character and Network.
+Character devices are typically used to directly transfer data between a user process and other processes, they are the most common type of driver.

 ## Rust (~740 words)
 Rust is a "compiled, concurrent, safe, systems programming language" (Klabnik, 2016) which was released in 2015.
 It was originally invented by Graydon Hoare, an employee at Mozilla, who started the project in 2006 which was then adopted by Mozilla in 2010.
 Rust has several features which are highly attractive especially with regards to drivers and memory safety.